 Is it parental guilt?
 A relic notion of “modesty”?
-The preservation instinct of the self employed?
+A societally ingrained notion of selfishness?

 Why, even in situations when the return on investment is quite obvious, does this feel so uncomfortable?